thomaspanji/thomaspanji.github.io/README.md

 ### [2.
 Streaming the ISS position data with Apache Kafka](https://github.com/thomaspanji/streaming-iss-kafka)

+This project contains two main part of tasks: streaming and consuming the data.
 I utilized Apache Kafka to stream data from an API that provides real time International Space Station position data.
 I also used Apache Spark to consume the data.

+For the streaming part, I made a Python program that can be run in the shell with some configurations or arguments in order to set the amount of time the streaming will work.
+By default, it will never stop streaming.

-The process is started by making a get request to the API every certain second, then creating a publisher using Kafka Producer in Python to send the data into a Kafka cluster.
+The process is started by making a get request to the API every ten seconds, then creating a publisher using Kafka Producer to send the data into a Kafka cluster.
+I used Kafka Producer which built for Python.

 The next step is to create a consumer to get the data, which is made using Spark Structured Streaming as it is compatible to connect to a Kafka cluster.
 Spark Streaming has an ability to process the incoming data as well.
-The data is saved as CSV files.
+The data is saved as CSV files and can be analyzed further.
+Again, I used PySpark to run the consumer.

 ### [3.
 Analyzing the NYC Green Taxi Data with PySpark](https://github.com/thomaspanji/nyc-taxi)

 The project is about analyzing green taxi data in New York City for year 2020.
 The data itself obtained from their website.
-I am using PySpark just to clean the data, e.g. check any null values and give decision about all nonsense records.
+I am using PySpark functionalities to clean the data, e.g. check any null values and give decision about all nonsense records.
 The cleaned dataset is saved to Parquet format.

-I am using Dash and Plotly to make a dashboard for the dataset so I can see the trends in 2020 interactively.
+I am also using Dash and Plotly to make a dashboard for the dataset so I can see the trends in 2020 interactively.
 The dashboard is available as a web application.

 ### [4.
 Scraping News using Scrapy Framework](https://github.com/thomaspanji/detiknews)